garthheff/CTF-Writeups/TryHackMe/Billing.md

 - `-sV` → Detects versions of services running on open ports.

 ## Enumeration of Webserver

+http://10.10.228.140 redirects to http://10.10.228.140/mbilling in a browser so we should enumrate both the root and subdirectory

 ```
 gobuster dir -u http://10.10.228.140/mbilling -w /usr/share/wordlists/dirb/common.txt -t 50